BUGSPRAY TREATMENT

 Thank you!

-As explained above in our article, you should dust wall voids to kill existing nests that may have moved into these voids.
-Listed above is Drione which works great but the less costly Deltamethrin Dust can do the job too.
-Apply these using a Hand Duster.
+As explained above in our article, you should dust wall voids to kill existing nests that may have been formed over the years of them using the home.
+Listed above is Demise dust which works great.
+Apply it using a Hand Duster.
 In most cases, there will be 1-2 sides of the home the boxelder bugs are using but you should be able to figure it out based largely on where you’re seeing them.

-As for the outside; treating in the spring is important and that could very well be now.
+As for the outside; treating in the spring and fall is important and that could very well be now.
 Well, maybe not just yet depending on whether you’re seeing them or not on the outside of the home.
 But here in GA, they’ve been active the past few weeks which means it’s definitely time to spray.
 Exterior treatments should be done in the spring and then again in the fall.
-And sometime during the summer it would be wise to seal all the entrance ways you can see around windows, door frames, soffits, rain gutters, etc. This can really help.
-The Pur Foam we have listed above is by far the best way to seal them out.
-And don’t forget to dust the cracks before you seal them.

 Hand Duster: https://bugspray.com/equipment/dusters/crusader